Be Aware of Threats

 HOW TO RESPOND

-Delete phishing emails immediately.
+Delete phishing messages immediately.
 We encourage you to report phishing phone calls and emails: report-spam@illinois.edu.

 What does phishing look like?